tendermint/go-amino/README.md

 ### Wire vs JSON

-JSON is good but inefficient.
-There should be a more compact binary encoding standard for messages.
-Wire provides a binary encoding for complex objects, but also a fully compatible JSON encoding as well so you can switch over to binary for the compactness.
+JSON is good, but inefficient.
+Protobuf3, BER, RLP all exist because we need a more compact and efficient binary encoding standard.
+Wire provides efficient binary encoding for complex objects (even nested objects) that integrate naturally with your favorite modern programming langauge, but also a fully compatible JSON encoding as well.

 ### Wire vs Protobuf3

 Protobuf3 is almost perfect.
-Upgradeability and compact binary representation, with JSON support via pbjson.
+It has backwards-compatible upgradeability, and a decent compact binary representation.

-Wire is best thought of as a contender for Protobuf4.
-It extends the 3-bit type system and introduces a few more types that objectively make it a better binary encoding protocol for many use-cases.
-The bulk of this spec will explain how Wire differs from Protobuf3, so here we will just illustrate a few reasons to adopt Wire.
+Wire wants to be Protobuf4.
+The bulk of this spec will explain how Wire differs from Protobuf3, so here we will just illustrate two key selling points for Wire.

 * In Protobuf3, the fields of a structure are varint byte-length prefixed.
   This makes the binary encoding naturally more inefficient, as bytes cannot